Voltage VBC Mission Statement:

 Tape/Wraps: Tape and pre-wrap are provided for emergencies only.
 If a player needs to be taped on a regular basis, she must provide her own supplies and taping.

 Practices: Practice locations may change.
 When the facilities run their own programs or are close.
-Practice will be had in the facilities available for those specific days.
+Practice will be had in the facilities available for those specific days. we will not have make-up practice for the holidays.
+If the player needs extra practice, the parents will require a private lesson with extra cost.

 Facilities: Teams must make sure all facilities are left in better condition than when we arrived.
 All equipment must be put away properly and all trash must be picked up.